Eden-Hen/Eden-Hen.github.io/README.md

 2. Creating a markdown file and adding relevant images/videos in the project folder
 3. Adding a new entry into the projects dictionary in Projects.tsx

+The only necessary step for deploying changes is to run `npm run deploy` in the terminal.

 This makes this website very easy to use and keep up to date!